Menu

 PNW(Pacific North West)

-An abbreviation for a route that crosses the Pacific Ocean to connect northern ports (Seattle, Vancouver, Portland, Tacoma, etc.) on the west coast of North America.
+An abbreviation for a route that crosses the Pacific Ocean and connects northern ports on the west coast of North America (Seattle, Vancouver, Portland, Tacoma, etc.).
 It is also known as the Seattle-Vancouver route.

 pontoon

-Pontoon (iron bars with flat decks for carrying large cargo)
+Pontoon (iron barge with a flat deck for carrying large cargo)

 poop